SuBoYu/WhatNext/README.md

 # WHATNEXT
-WHATNEXT is a system that use LLM and IR techniques to recommends playlists to users.
+WhatNext is an advanced music recommendation system that utilizes LLM and IR techniques.

 ## Dataset download